Attaching a New Sight Tape

 Overview

 You have a freshly printed sight tape ready to install on your sight.
-But how do you ensure it's correctly placed?
+How do you ensure it's correctly placed?

-In this guide, we'll walk through the exact steps to align, or "zero", your sight tape properly.
+In this guide, we'll walk through the exact steps to align, or "zero", your sight tape properly so it's dead on at all distances.

 The Goal